britoskies/Jwt-LoginApi/README.md

 ## Description

-Learned user authentication with JWT, as well as how to develop an API with Typescrypt and including Vite app in frontend.
+Learned user authentication with JWT, as well as how to develop an API with Typescrypt.

 Status: Finished

 ## Tecnologies

 <ul>
-    <li> Reactjs with Vite Bundler </li>
-    <li> Plain CSS </li>
     <li> Typescript </li>
     <li> JWT </li>
     <li> Expressjs </li>